 The lines are shown below.
 The frequencies are variable depending on the line and schedules are set to the relative stops.

 Cost: 1.60€ 1-way

 Not usually a fan of cats but these little ones we met along the way were irresistibly cute and shy (unlike the shameless and spoilt ones in Singapore)!

-Recommended duration in Milos: 3 days
+Recommended duration in Milos: 3 to 4 days

 Search for accommodations on HotelsCombined, Agoda and Booking.com